-First of all, Claire works out a composition and some ideas for the image using quick sketches on paper to show to the client, perhaps including drawings and images from her database.
-She creates the line drawings with her Wacom tablet then carefully works on her pops of flat colour.
+First of all, Claire works out a composition and some ideas for the image using quick sketches to show to her client, perhaps including drawings and images from her database.
+She then creates a line drawing in Indian ink, scans it into Photoshop and works on the color digitally.

-Traditional line drawing is the cornerstone of Claire’s style, but with a fresh, modern touch to it thanks to her original pen work and the introduction of digital color.
+Traditional ink line drawing is the cornerstone of Claire’s style, but with a fresh, modern touch to it thanks to her original pen work and the introduction of digital color.

 Question: What first drew you to illustration/design?
 Claire: Seeing the fantastic imagination in children's illustrated books.
 Question: Do you have any formal design training?
 Claire: I have a BA in Fine Art at Kingston University, I used to make stop frame animations inspired by folks tales when I was studying.
 But I chose to go back to my childhood love of drawing for my work.
 I mostly like the paraphernalia that comes with film and photography.
 Question: You live in London.
 What drew you there?
 Claire: The huge metropolis that it is.
 Anything goes, people do what they like and dress how they like no one bats an eyelid.
 Real sense of freedom, a change from where I come from; France.
 Question: Where is your studio?
 Claire: I'm very lucky to be able to work from home.
 My studio is in the spare room.
 Question: Who/What is your biggest inspiration?
 Claire: Independent product and fashion designers, craft makers.
 It's really stimulating seeing what people are busy making in their studios.
 So much creativity!
 Question: How do you get your ideas?
 Claire: I go to galleries, the cinema, museums, book shops.
 I love to research online or visit independent shops.
 There are amazing things happening out there, it's really exciting!
 I walk around town too there's a lot to learn in observing.
 Question: Do you collect anything?
 Claire: I love quirky and old toys but tin toys especially.
 I have quite a few but I'd love to fill a room with cabinets full them.
 I have a lot of old cameras too photographic and super 8 film cameras, beautiful objects.